dixonaws/restful_dynamo/README.md

 use dynamo_scan.py and dynamo_query.py programs to retrieve items from your DynamoDB table.

 > Username/password credentials are not used in DynamoDB.
 Authenticaiotn and aurthoeization is
 > handled by AWS IAM
+> You may have to modify the IAM role that your Lambda function uses to query Dynamo

 ### Modify the code to query a DynamoDB table
 The app.py program in your Chalice project folder is the Lambda function behind your API.
 Use